 What are the dates of residency and do I have to be there for the entire duration?

-Residencies are held for eight days in January and in July.
+Residencies are held for 8-14 days in January and in July.
 Please review the academic calendar for exact dates.

 Each program's activities vary slightly, so contact your program director to decide which events are mandatory to fulfill graduation requirements.

 Yes.
 An orientation session that will introduce you to the campus and your program will be held during residency.
 In advance of your campus arrival, your program director will send you the full residency schedule.

 What is a OneCard and how do I get one?

 The OneCard is a student ID that also serves as an electronic key for access to campus buildings, a library card, and a debit card for on-campus spending at the dining halls and bookstore.
 Get your OneCard from Public Safety as soon as you get on campus.

 To add money to your OneCard, log onto https://onecard.goucher.edu using the username and password you use to log into e-mail or the campus network.
 Secure deposits to your OneCard can only be made by using VISA, MasterCard, or American Express.
 If you have problems making a deposit, please contact the OneCard Administrator at OneCard@goucher.edu, 410-337-3115, 1-800-GOUCHER (x3115), or the Controller's Office.

 How do I register for residency classes and residency?

 Is there housing available on campus?